ArthurWash/Arthur-Wash-Professional-Website/readme.md

 ## Update 6: Web Dev Portfolio Complete
 * Created the Web Dev Portfolio page.

-## Update 7: Video Portfolio Coplete
+## Update 7: Video Portfolio Complete
 * Created the Video Portfolio page, which uses a giant video on top for the demo reel, and a 4x3 grid for the other videos.

+## Update 8: Audio Portfolio Complete
+* Created the Audio Portfolio page.
+Same as video portfolio page but with links to audio.